simonborer/decentinternet/content/post/accessible-content/index.md

 ### Alternative text for spatial information

 This gets tricky when you get into things like graphs.
-In graphs and charts, very specific data is conveyed visually.
+In graphs and charts, specific data is conveyed visually down to a granular level.
 Creating a data-point-perfect text alternative to a line graph is a tremendous challenge.

-When deciding on an appropriate text alternative for visually-represented data, consider first whether you're presenting this information with the expectation that users can do their own analysis.
+When deciding on an appropriate text alternative for visually represented data, consider first whether you're presenting this information with the expectation that users can do their own analysis.
 If not, consider communicating in plain language what it is that you want your users to take away from your content.
 Has your stock value steadily risen since 1987?
 Then say so, rather than trying to impress a few people, while creating a barrier for others.

 When you really are trying to provide people with data, the WCAG suggests that a data table may be sufficient.
 However, this is hardly a true alternative.
 The team behind {{< extlink "https://www.highcharts.com/docs/chart-concepts/accessibility" >}}Highcharts.js{{</ extlink >}} have been working towards displaying data in a way that is truly navigable for users accessing the data without a mouse or with a screenreader.
 Unfortunately, {{< extlink "https://d3js.org/" >}}D3.js{{</ extlink >}} isn't showing signs of making their leading library of SVG-driven data visualization accessible.